SimpleEdit/docs/README.md

 _These are under construction.
 Meanwhile, check out_ [_our GitHub org_](https://github.com/SimpleEdit)_._

-Note: if anything looks weird(like seeing a page ref or something), that's because this is gitbook syntax and the github version of the docs are not meant to be viewed through github.
+_Note: if anything looks weird (like seeing a page ref or something), that's because this is GitBook syntax and the GitHub version of the docs are not meant to be viewed through GitHub.